 Moving from determining first-time buyer status, we now explore how previous property ownership impacts these benefits.
 If one partner has owned a home before, the couple may not qualify for certain first-time buyer advantages.

-This includes losing eligibility for stamp duty relief under UK regulations, which is designed to help new buyers enter the market.
+This includes losing eligibility for stamp duty relief, which is designed to help new buyers enter the market.
 For joint mortgage applications, if either party previously owned a property, this could mean higher initial costs for purchasing together.

 We often advise clients that understanding both partners’ property histories is crucial when applying for a mortgage as a first-time buyer with a joint mortgage or considering financial help schemes.